-"Duty of care" is a common law concept that refers to the responsibility of the organisation and individuals within the organisation to provide children with an adequate level of protection against harm.
-It is the duty of the organisation to protect children from all reasonably foreseeable risk of injury.
+"Duty of care" is a common law concept that refers to the responsibility of the organisation and individuals within the organisation to provide children with an adequate level of protection against

 "Exploitation" refers to the use of a child in work or other activities for the benefit of others and to the detriment of the child's physical and mental health, development and education.
 Exploitation includes, but is not limited to, child labour, and child sexual exploitation.